The Tennessee Divorce Process: How Divorces Work Start to Finish

-Tennessee Divorce Process – Keeping Divorce Lawyer’s Fees Down
+Video: The Tennessee Divorce Process – Keeping Divorce Lawyer’s Fees and Divorce Costs Down

 Steps to Getting a Divorce in Tennessee: Starting the Divorce Process – The Complaint

 In Tennessee, filing a “Complaint” begins the divorce lawsuit process.
 The person who files for divorce first is Plaintiff.
 Sometimes this is called a Petition for Divorce.